covcom/388COM/Week_05_AdapterViews and Fragments/README.md

     );
     ```

     What the code above does is to associate the ListView we declared in the layout file with the data we declared in string resource.
-ArrayAdapter takes three parameters: context, a layout resource for single element of data, and the data.
-Here `android.R.layout.simple_list_item_1` is a system defined resource layout file that contains only one TextView.
+ArrayAdapter takes three parameters: context, a layout resource for a single element of data, and the data.
+Here `android.R.layout.simple_list_item_1` is a system-defined resource layout file that contains only one TextView.
 You can define you own resource files as you see later on.

     > [simple_list_item_1](https://github.com/android/platform_frameworks_base/blob/master/core/res/res/layout/simple_list_item_1.xml) on Github.

     Inside `setOnItemClickListener()` block is an anonymous inner class.
 There're two ways of defining an onClickListener, one is to do `public void doSomething(View v)` and then associate with View's onClick attribute in xml, the other is what you see here.
 Note here instead of declaring `View.onClick()` for Buttons, which you've seen a lot already, we declared `AdapterView.OnItemClickListener()` wich is specific for AdapterViews.
 Here 'parent' is the parent view of single data entry, in our case is the ListView,  view is the View being clicked, position is the 'index' of current view within the adapter, id is the row id the data entry.

-    The questionmark inside angle brackets is Java generic wildcard, which basically means the type of parent passed into the method is an AdapterView of any type.
+    The question mark inside angle brackets is Java generic wildcard, which basically means the type of parent passed into the method is an AdapterView of any type.

     If you run the app, what you'll see is this: